Greg Cunningham

-Gregory Richard Cunningham (born 31 January 1991) is an Irish professional footballer who plays as a left back for Preston North End.
-He has previously played for Manchester City, Bristol City and Cardiff City, and had loan spells with Leicester City, Nottingham Forest and Blackburn Rovers.
-Cunningham is currently in his third term at Preston, including one loan.
+Gregory Richard Cunningham (born 31 January 1991) is an Irish professional footballer who plays as a defender and is captain of League of Ireland Premier Division club Galway United.
+He has previously played for Manchester City, Bristol City, Cardiff City and Preston North End, and had loan spells with Leicester City, Nottingham Forest and Blackburn Rovers.

-Cunningham represented the Republic of Ireland national team from 2010 to 2013, after several appearances at various youth levels.
+Cunningham represented the Republic of Ireland national team, earning 4 caps between 2010 and 2013.

 Club career

 Manchester City

 Born in Galway, County Galway, Cunningham began his career with Cregmore FC.
 In 2004, he joined Mervue United before earning a contract in the Manchester City Academy.
 Cunningham made his first team debut for Manchester City as a 46th minute substitute in a 4–2 victory over Scunthorpe United in the FA Cup on 24 January 2010 where he played on the left side of the City defence.

 Cunningham made his first Premier League appearance on 11 April 2010 against Birmingham City as a substitute for Adam Johnson in the final minutes of the game.
 He made his second Premier League appearance on 9 May 2010 against West Ham United as a substitute for Johnson, just two minutes of the final minutes of the game.
 On 26 August 2010, Cunningham made his European debut in Europa League Qualifiers Second Leg against Politehnica Timișoara, coming on as a 54th-minute substitute for Nigel de Jong in a 2–0 win.
 On 22 September 2010, he made his first start for the club and played 90 minutes in a 2–1 loss against West Bromwich Albion in the League Cup.